Civil Engineering BS

 Engineering involves applying scientific and mathematical principles and knowledge to solve the technical problems that confront society.
 Students studying engineering must develop an understanding of the forces at work within nature in order to learn to control and direct them.

 From airports and mass transit systems to a country's first roads, bridges and safe drinking water, civil engineers are responsible for advancing civilization and making the world a better place to live.
-Students pursuing a Bachelor of Science in Civil Engineering (B.S.C.E.) degree receive training in basic sciences, engineering science, general education and design experience entailing the five subdisciplines of structures, transportation, water resources, geotechnical and environmental.
+Students pursuing the Civil Engineering BS degree receive training in basic sciences, engineering science, general education and design experience entailing the five subdisciplines of structures, transportation, water resources, geotechnical and environmental.

-In the Master of Environmental Engineering degree program, students find a design-oriented program that culminates in a comprehensive design problem rather than a research-oriented thesis.
+In the Environmental Engineering MEV degree program, students find a design-oriented program that culminates in a comprehensive design problem rather than a research-oriented thesis.
 The program duration is 5 years whereas students typically enter the program as a freshman.
-Students pursuing a Master of Environmental Engineering (M.Env.E.) degree receive strong preparation in biology, chemistry, and environmental engineering.
-Students choosing the M.Env.E. degree are B.S.Env.E. majors until formally admitted to the M.Env.E. program at the end of the second curriculum year.
+Students pursuing a Environmental Engineering MEV degree receive strong preparation in biology, chemistry, and environmental engineering.
+Students choosing the Environmental Engineering MEV degree are Environmental Engineering BS majors until formally admitted to the Environmental Engineering MEV program at the end of the second curriculum year.
 Students must pass the Graduate Record Examination (GRE) and meet the university's graduate school admission requirements before enrolling in graduate level courses.